Follow the Import Rules . . .

 Hunted

-Canada, United States, Zimbabwe, South Africa (Eastern Cape; Northern Cape; North West Province, Natal, Mpumalanga, Limpopo), Namibia, Cameroon, Benin, Ethiopia, Liberia, Mozambique, Argentina
+Canada, United States, Zimbabwe, South Africa (Eastern Cape; Northern Cape; North West Province, Natal, Mpumalanga, Limpopo), Namibia, Cameroon, Benin, Ethiopia, Liberia, Mozambique, Uganda, Argentina

 Many African (and many non-African) countries have rules about what can be imported into the country.
 Hunters are typically aware of the rules surrounding firearms, bows, etc., because those are pretty obvious and the outfitter will often get whatever permits you might need.